gravity182/homeserver/Installation.md

 ## Flaresolverr

 Flaresolverr allows indexers to bypass Cloudflare captcha on such trackers as 1337x.

+Note the Flaresolverr image used by this Chart is a fork of the original one - [21hsmw/FlareSolverr](https://github.com/21hsmw/FlareSolverr).
+It's newer and based one the `nodriver` method.
+Practically, it's much more effective at solving captchas.

 Setup instructions are covered in the [Prowlarr](#prowlarr) section.